matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/000 Introduction to Cryptography.md

 	- Many organizations implement cryptography, but fail in incorporating other security strategies with it.
 2. Access Management
 3. Why is the major focus on it?
-	- From an app development standpoint, it is one of the most important aspects
+	- From an app development standpoint, it is one of the most important aspects as one of the most natural points of access for an attacker.
+	-